LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/Common/common-settings.md

 indicator: both
 ---

-This topic contains information on settings that are common to both CMS knowledge bases and LivePerson knowledge bases.
+This topic contains information on settings that are common to knowledge bases of various types.

 Common settings include: